AnkitPtl/SpartanDrive/README.md

 # Spartan Drive
 ###This android app enables one to upload, manage, and share files among friends.
 ####The major features include:
-1. Login with other social platforms. e.g. google, facebook, twitter…
+1. Login with Google account
 2. File upload.
 A user can upload files into an folder
 3. Folder management
    An folder has a title and description